Expedition Prep · Yatra

 Elite 8-month fitness preparation minimum.
 Prior high altitude glacier experience strongly recommended.

-Kang La Expedition is a technical expedition requiring experience with crampons, ice axe use, and fixed rope (jumar) techniques.
+Kang La Pass Expedition is a technical expedition requiring experience with crampons, ice axe use, and fixed rope (jumar) techniques.
 Prior experience on a high-altitude trek above 5,000m is strongly recommended before attempting this route.

-Crampons or micro-spikes are part of the standard gear for Kang La Expedition.
+Crampons or micro-spikes are part of the standard gear for Kang La Pass Expedition.
 While no prior mountaineering experience is required, you should be comfortable walking on steep snow slopes.
 Practice on a day hike with crampons before this trek if it's your first time.

-Descent is the most demanding phase for knees on Kang La Expedition.
+Descent is the most demanding phase for knees on Kang La Pass Expedition.
 If you have existing knee pain, consult a physiotherapist before committing.
 Trekking poles are strongly advised and will significantly reduce knee load on the way down.
 Strengthen your quads and hamstrings specifically during training — they act as natural shock absorbers.